mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-A script that creates a file named best school
 8-A script that writes into a file.
-9-A  script that duplicates the last line of a file 10-A script that delets all regular files with the extensions .js
+9-A  script that duplicates the last line of a file 10-A script that delets all regular files with the extensions .js 11-A script that counts the number of directories and subdirectories.